 Last April, we published “The Pros, Cons, and Costs of the Top 10 Content Distribution Platforms,” which became one of our strongest drivers of long-tail traffic.
 Readers really responded to the analysis of how places like Facebook, Twitter, and Outbrain could help marketers grow their audiences to new heights.

-As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms in 2015.
+As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms.

 *Note: All costs vary depending on a number of factors tailored to your campaign.
 Estimates come from our own case studies and online reports, but like with the Bowflex, results most certainly vary.

 Pros: Facebook has a key advantage over other distributors: It has amassed the a truly massive data set on its users, making it possible to target a very specific audience.
 Brands and publishers alike can rest assured the right eyeballs will be on their content on Facebook, and since Facebook Sponsored Posts can be re-shared like any other post, this investment can spur on exponential results if an article goes viral.
 It’s by far the best combination of targeting and spending efficiency.

 Cons: Facebook Sponsored Posts may be effective, but they leave a bitter taste in the mouths of some marketers after brands’ average organic reach was reduced to roughly two percent last year—essentially forcing brands to pay to play.
 Due to the hyper-targeting advantages, the cost per click will be slightly more expensive than with services like Outbrain and Taboola for most brands.
 For B2B marketers, reaching the right people can still be a bit of a crapshoot since, unlike on LinkedIn, you can’t target for factors such as job title and company.

 2. LinkedIn Sponsored Updates